bpieszko/CopyTextFromVideo/README.md

 # CopyTextFromVideo

 ## Description
-Script to copy text from video file or camera.
+Mutlithreaded script to copy text from video file or camera.
 It is based on Tesseract OCR and OpenCV libraries.

 ## Dependencies
 ```